ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 ### VARIATIONS
 ```
 Different Variations of parts (e.g. for outfits, hairstyles, etc.) have an identifying attribute.
-The attribute only needs to be present in the chain once.
+The attribute only needs to be present in the top most parent of the chain.

-For example:

 Outfits:

-_OF1  			Outfit 1
+_O1  			Outfit 1
-_OF2  			Outfit 2
+_O2  			Outfit 2

 Hairstyles:

-_HS1			Hairstyle 1
+_H1				Hairstyle 1
-_HS2			Hairstyle 2
+_H2				Hairstyle 2

 Situational variations (unplanned or one-off):

-_ALT			Variation of the base object (Obvious enough from context)
+_Alt1			Alt-Variation 1 of the base object
-...

 ```

 ### POSITIONS